Careers at NIFCO

 - Observes fabrication machines on job site to detect malfunctions.

-Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
-Ability to compute rate, ratio, and percent and to draw and interpret graphs.
+- Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
+Ability to compute rate, ratio, and percent and to draw and interpret isometric drawings.

-While performing the duties of this Job, the employee is frequently exposed to wet and/or humid conditions; moving mechanical parts and high, precarious places.
-The employee is occasionally exposed to outside weather conditions; extreme cold; extreme heat; risk of electrical shock and vibration.
-The noise level in the work environment is usually loud.
+- While performing the duties of this Job, the employee is frequently exposed to wet and/or humid conditions; moving mechanical parts and high, precarious places.
+The employee is occasionally exposed to outside weather conditions; extreme cold; extreme heat.
+The noise level in the work environment is sometimes above normal parameters.